mmoqui/FujiSimuRecipesGen/README.md

 [Fuji X Weekly](https://fujixweekly.com/).
 Then, they set themselves the properties of the recipe either directly into their own Fujifilm camera or via the Fujifilm X-Raw Studio tool to create a custom film simulation in the camera.

 The `FujiSimuRecipesGen` program aims to automatically generate Fujifilm simulations in FP1 format from such a spreadsheet.
-These FP1 files then can be copied or moved into the location of the film simulations for Fujifilm X-Raw Studio so that you can transfer them directly to your camera with the Fujifilm tool.
+These FP1 files are generated into the folder specified in a user settings file.
+Those FP1 files can be then copied or moved into the location of the film simulations for Fujifilm X-Raw Studio so that you can transfer them directly to your camera with the Fujifilm tool (unless they are directly generated into this location).

 ## Information